These Bourbon Bacon Chocolate Chunk Cookies are a great cookie recipe incorporating bacon, bourbon and chocolate. It’s unique and delicious!

 - 8 ounces dark chocolate, chopped

 - In a large skillet, cook the bacon until the bacon pieces are golden brown and crisp.
 Remove the bacon from the skillet and onto a plate lined with paper towels to drain.
 Reserve the bacon fat in the pan.
 You'll need 1/2 cup of the bacon fat- spoon it into a 1/2 cup measuring cup and refrigerate it until it has solidified.
+If you do not have enough bacon fat, add enough shortening to fill the 1/2 cup.

 - Preheat the oven to 375 degrees F. In a medium bowl, whisk together the flour, baking soda, salt and baking powder.
 In a separate large bowl, use an electric mixer to combine the butter, bacon fat, sugars, bourbon and vanilla.
 Mix in the eggs, one at a time, until well combined.
 Beat in the flour mixture.
 Then stir in the bacon and chocolate (hint: if you want your cookies to look really pretty, save a few bacon and chocolate pieces to add to the top of each cookie dough blob before baking).
 Drop by rounded tablespoonfuls onto parchment or silpat-lined baking sheets- about 2 inches apart.